hyperupcall/dotfiles/docs/NOTABLE.md

 ## [fox-default](../user/config/fox-default)

 A collection of aggregations of similar applications with a distinct, common, primary purpose, such as `image-viewer`.
 For now, you can list each aggregation and set/run an application participant of a particular aggregation with a command.
-The main scripts are located at https://github.com/eankeen/fox-default, and it won't be super usable until I release some sort of TUI
+The main scripts are located at https://github.com/eankeen/fox-default